leojuriolli7/g3news/README.md

 Access on Heroku: https://g3news.herokuapp.com/

-Login and Sign up are disabled on Heroku because JSON Server is not deployed there.
+Login and Sign up are disabled on Vercel because JSON Server is not deployed there.
 However by cloning the project it is possible to use those functionalities.

 ## Installation